How Much Work To Do Before Selling a House: 3 Levels of Prep

 Level 2: Go for turnkey

-What does ‘turnkey’ mean in real estate
+What does ‘turnkey’ mean in real estate?

 When a property is turnkey, that means it’s a home waiting for the new owner to turn the key and start living in the house where everything is already done.
 No major repairs or improvements are needed, everything works and looks top-notch.
-If a property is turnkey, it usually costs more for getting it into this condition, and those costs are typically passed onto the buyer who is looking for a home that only requires unpacking.
+If a property is turnkey, it usually costs more to get it into this condition, and those costs are typically passed onto the buyer who is looking for a home that only requires unpacking.

 Buyers who look for a turnkey property are typically those who: